About Have a Seat – Little Havana Transit Benches

-The Have a Seat project would aim to enhance the transit experience for Little Havana residents who ride the Miami-Dade County bus and City of Miami (City) trolley.
-Little Havana residents use public transit three times more than the general population in Miami-Dade County, but because of constraints in the right-of-way, there are many locations without a seat to wait for the service.
-These 15 benches will not only enhance how current transit riders move around in their community but will encourage new residents to consider transit as a transportation option.
+The Have a Seat project aims to enhance the transit experience for Little Havana residents who ride the Miami-Dade County bus and City of Miami trolley.
+Little Havana residents use public transit three times more than the general population in Miami-Dade County, but because of constraints in the right-of-way, there are many locations without a bench to wait for the service.
+We’ve heard from Little Havana residents that there is a need for a better public transportation system, including more amenities at transit stops.
+Through this project, 35 narrow benches will be installed in and around Little Havana.
+The benches will not only enhance how current transit riders move around in their community but will encourage new residents to consider transit as a transportation option.
 Making this small change can have a positive impact on community health and increase social connection.

 This project was made possible by the 2019 Public Space Challenge, a program of The Miami Foundation with support from Target.